stuyvesant-cs/dwlessons/23-24/nextcs/24_1/08_trees.md

 ### Day 4: Lab Balanced
 - Color nodes if left & right subtrees are the same height.
 - Remove nodes

+### Day 4: Exercise: Traversals
+- Review how to evenly space nodes given level.
+- Modify `makeTree` to not always make child nodes.
+  - More likely to make children at levels closer to the root.
+- Pre, post, in.
+  - Write a preorder method (then post, in)

 ### Day 4: Expression trees
 - Math!
 In tree form!